 This theory course will build on previous knowledge of selected alterations in categories of human functioning with the focus of integrating practical nursing concepts.
 This course will address physiological integrity of individuals with acute and chronic diseases across the lifespan, with a focus on basic care and comfort, pharmacological and parenteral therapies and a reduction of risk potential.
 The course will expand on the nursing process using a variety of active teaching strategies.
-Prerequisites: PNC 102, PNC 172, PNC 142, PNC 124 or NUR 224.
-Concurrent with: PNC 103, 105, 173, 175
+Prerequisites: PNC 102, 172, 142, PNC 124 Concurrent with: PNC 103, 105, 173, 175